galaxyproject/galaxy-hub/src/support/compressed-fastq/index.md

 **TIP** Avoid labeling compressed data with an uncompressed datatype, and the reverse.
 Jobs using mismatched datatype versus actual format will fail with an error.

+* Example - What tool errors can look like when there is a datatype assignment problem: https://github.com/galaxyproject/galaxy/issues/3511

 ### How do `fastq.gz` datasets relate to the `.fastqsanger` datatype metadata assignment?

 Before assigning `fastqsanger` or `fastqsanger.gz`, be sure to confirm the format.